jeffmacinnes/b2b/expNotes/pilotScan2_notes.md

 2. Open a terminal and type: `ipconfig` to get the IPv4 address assigned to the `Wireless LAN adapter Wireless Network Connection`.
 Record this address and share with the folks on the fMRI side, as this is the address that **Pyneal** will use to send triggers to.
 3. Confirm that the Arduino is plugged into the USB on the PC and get the COM port number.
 (Start Menu -> Devices and Printers).
 4. Open `TMS_server.py` in text editor and confirm that correct COM/serial port is assigned (around line 23).
-5. From the terminal, type: `C:\Python27\python.exe python TMS_server.py` to start the server listening, and confirm that it prints the correct port number to stdOut.
+5. From the terminal, type: `C:\Python27\python.exe TMS_server.py` to start the server listening, and confirm that it prints the correct port number to stdOut.

 ### Set up on IBIC side
 For a quick and dirty test, navigate to `.../b2b/TMS_server` and open up `sendTrigger2Server.py` in a text editor.